renuo/applications-setup-guide/ruby_on_rails/appsignal.md

 Unfortunately Appsignal doesn't provide an API for project configuration.
 So if you need to do something on a lot of projects, you have to do it manually.

-Project creation can be automated though with this script:
+Project creation can be automated though with the following script.
+Run it in a tmp folder. **It writes into a file on disk.**

 ```rb
 #!/usr/bin/env ruby